 Your fabric will determine the choice of a needle and thread.
 The following table is a practical guide to needle and thread selection.
 Always refer to it before a new sewing project.
-Generally, the same size and type of thread is used in the bobbin as in the upper thread.
+For general sewing, the same size and type of thread is used in the bobbin as in the needle.